-But the ruse was to justify hauling a load of steamer trunks onto the ship, supposedly loaded with the latest Paris fashions.
+But he was portraying a fashionista, and the ruse was to justify hauling a load of steamer trunks onto the ship, supposedly loaded with the latest Paris fashions.

 Apparently no one noticed that a box of French hats felt a lot like a crate full of revolvers.

 At some point during the voyage, Thomas changed into a Zouave uniform — very possibly more spectacular than the dress.

 Zouave uniforms (based on those of French colonial soldiers in North Africa) usually involved red pantaloons, an embroidered blue jacket – – and you got to wear a fez, too!

 Thomas opened up the trunks, distributed pistols and cutlasses to his band, and locked the ferryboat’s crew in the hold.